openstack-archive/infra-manual/doc/source/developers.rst

 ^^^^^^^^^^^^^^^^

-A Gerrit change ID may refer to multiple changes (on multiple branches of the same project, or even multiple projects).
+A Gerrit change ID may refer to multiple changes (on multiple branches of the same repository, or even multiple repositories).
 In these cases, Zuul will treat all of the changes with that change ID as dependencies.
 So if you say that a tempest change Depends-On a change ID that has changes in nova master and nova stable/juno, then when testing the tempest change, both nova changes will be applied, and when deciding whether the tempest change can merge, both changes must merge ahead of it.

 A change may depend on more than one Gerrit change ID as well.
 So it is possible for a change in tempest to depend on a change in devstack and a